onboardist/coachmarks/README.md

 # Todo

+- [ ] Remove extraneous packages that are no longer needed now that we're doing leader-line for arrows
 - [x] Change to hand-drawn font
 - [ ] Set up "flow" of coachmarks, so one gets displayed after the other
   - [ ] Make close button a "next" arrow if there's a flow